-Did you know that inside your computer’s hard drive is a tiny operating system (similar to Windows or Mac OS) that tells the drive to act?
+Did you know that inside your computer’s Hard Drive is a tiny operating system (similar to Windows or Mac OS) that tells the drive to act?
 Most computer users don’t, because it runs in the background and there’s no reason to ever worry about this little piece of software… that is, until it stops doing its job.

 As with any bit of code, your hard drive’s operating system, aka the firmware, can become corrupted or damaged as a result of viruses, incompatibility, or even manufacture failure.
 If a firmware failure incurs, you may lose access to your data instantly.
 Even worse, it could stop your hard drive from spinning or cooling correctly, which can lead to more significant damage.

-Some signs of a firmware failure include freezing a startup, inability to recognize the drive by any reader, or partial or complete mechanical failure of the drive.
+Some signs of a firmware failure include freezing a startup, inability to recognize the drive by any reader, or partial or complete mechanical failure of the VMware hard drive.
 A firmware failure can cause complete failure of the drive, even if there is not physical damage to it.

 Where is the Firmware located?